derrick-yyang/code-executor/README.md

 # code-executor

-Welcome to the code-executor workspace for Datacurve.io's Take-Home Assessment!
+Welcome to the code-executor workspace for Datacurve.ai's Take-Home Assessment!
 This app provides a platform for executing Python3 code and supports the libraries `pandas` and `scipy`.

 ## Architecture